 Corn syrup is worse than sugar.
 It has a GI of 73 and consists of 55% fructose and 45% glucose.
 The increase of fructose is not good.
 Fructose is suspected to be the worse kind of sugar element.
 Corn syrup is found in cereals, baked goods, ultra-processed foods, and juices and sodas.
 This sweetener has been linked to weight gain, type 2 diabetes, cancer, heart disease, increase cholesterol, and high blood pressure.

-This coconut sugar reminds you of tropical smoothies and breezy beach days, but unfortunately it’s just another “sugar”.
-Coconut sugar is another sugar alternative.
+Coconut sugar is aptly named because it's just another sugar.
 Coconut syrup is high in calories and in the GI which is 54.
 This sweetener was thought to be healthy because it does have some nutrients in it.
 However, the amount of nutrients in each use of coconut sugar is miniscule.
 Coconut sugar has nearly the same about of fructose as sugar as has the same negatives side effects.

 Like coconut sugar, maple syrup has some nutrients.
 But, again, the amount of nutrients is not going to do much for your body.
 Maple syrup also has a GI of 54.
 Maple Syrup consists of 66% sucrose.
 Half of sucrose is fructose.
 Maple syrup is very similar to sugar and coconut sugar in fructose levels.
 Maple syrup also has the same dangers as sugar.